SuyashGaurav/GoSearch/README.md

 ## Features
 - Search the web using the Google Search API.
 - View and click on search results.
-- View image search results with clickable images.
+- View image and video search results with clickable images and videos.
 - **Light and Dark Mode:** Switch between light and dark themes for a personalized browsing experience.

 ## Acknowledgments